 How Often Should I Take My Temperature?

-If you’re feeling ill or if your child seems to be ill, it’s likely that you simply will reach for your thermometer.
-Often one of the first questions a health provider asks is if you’ve taken the temperature of the one that’s ill.
-You may decide to take medicine to reduce fever.
+If you’re feeling ill or your child seems sick, you will likely reach for your thermometer.
+Often, one of the first questions a health provider asks is if you’ve taken the patient’s temperature.
+You may decide to take medicine to reduce the fever.

-If you do, there’s usually a period of your time on the instructions about when it’s safe to require the drugs again.
+If you do, there’s usually a period on the instructions about when it’s safe to require the drugs again.

-However, if the primary temperature is extremely high, you would possibly plan to recheck the temperature on a more regular schedule, maybe once or twice an hour.
+If the primary temperature is exceptionally high, you could plan to recheck the temperature more frequently, maybe once or twice an hour.

-You might decide to recheck temperatures when medicine doesn’t seem to be working, like when the illness isn’t recuperating, and you still have symptoms.
+You might decide to recheck temperatures when medicine doesn’t seem to work, like when the illness isn’t improving, and you still have symptoms.

-Your healthcare provider might recommend times to need your temperature, like mornings and evenings.
-You should keep a record of those temperatures to be ready to report back.
+Your healthcare provider might recommend times to take your temperature, like mornings and evenings.
+You should record those temperatures to be ready to report back.

 (FAQs)